 If you have had donors that have been giving for a long time, but suddenly stop donating or, those who are typically active donors, reduce their donation amounts — there is a problem.
 It’s a sign that you need to engage more with the lapsed donors to ensure they keep engaging with you.

 To find your most valuable donors, you may have to look past how much money someone donates, and even how often.
 What if that individual is required to donate a significant amount to meet a quota at work?

-With the easily accessible information that is provided to you at the click of a button through a donor management database, you can set reminders about important life events, when the recurring donation period resets, and when someone makes any changes in a donor’s giving.
+With the easily accessible information that is provided to you at the click of a button through a donor management database, you can get reminders about important giving milestones, when a recurring plan is canceled or updated, when there is a giving anniversary, and when someone gives for the first time.

 Also, a good nonprofit donor management database will help you measure how engaged a donor is by immediately pulling data into their donor profile.
 It will show a timeline of how long they have given, information about events they attend, and more.